What is a UK Limited Company for Property Investment?

 Setting up a Limited Company for property investment can offer several advantages, including potential tax benefits, better mortgage rates, and easier management of multiple properties.
 It also offers limited liability, protecting your personal assets from the company's debts.

-What distinguishes an Investment Company from a trading company in the realm of property?
+What distinguishes an investment company from a trading company in the realm of property?

 An Investment Company generally focuses on holding properties for the long term to generate rental income or capital appreciation.
 In contrast, a trading company usually buys properties, develops or renovates them, and sells them for a profit within a short period.